ZupIT/beagle-docs/content/en/android/customization/widgets/custom-widget-with-action.md

 As we can see, we have some methods in class, below I will explain in detail.

-In the init method is the click configuration, when the user clicks on the text he will display the calendar to select the date.
+In the init method is the click configuration.
+When the user clicks on the text, it will display a calendar to select the date.

 ```kotlin
 init {